apache/pekko-connectors/docs/src/main/paradox/data-transformations/json.md

 ## JSON Framing

-Use Apache Pekko Stream JsonFraming to split a stream of @apidoc[akka.util.ByteString] elements into ByteString snippets of valid JSON objects.
+Use Apache Pekko Stream JsonFraming to split a stream of @apidoc[org.apache.pekko.util.ByteString] elements into ByteString snippets of valid JSON objects.

 See @apidoc[JsonFraming$]